 Under this statute, DMH assigns two clinical evaluators (psychiatrists and/or licensed psychologists) to determine if an identified inmate has a diagnosed mental disorder such that he or she is likely to engage in acts of sexually violent predatory behavior without appropriate treatment and custody.
 These initial evaluators may also be state government employees.
-If these two evaluators agree that the inmate meets the criteria, the Director of DMH will request the designated counsel, in the county of the most recent judicial commitment, file a petition for civil commitment.
-If the initial evaluators are split in their opinion, DMH will assign two additional, but independent, evaluators, to evaluate the identified inmate.
+If these two evaluators agree that the inmate meets the criteria, the Director of DMH will request the designated counsel, in the county of last Department of Corrections (CDC) commitment, file a petition for civil commitment.
+If the initial evaluators are split in their opinion, DMH will assign two additional, but independent, evaluators to evaluate the inmate.
 These independent evaluators must also be psychiatrists or licensed psychologists, cannot be state government employees, and must have at least five years of experience in the diagnosis and treatment of mental disorders.
-If criteria are met, a letter recommending civil commitment may be sent to the district attorney in the county of last commitment to the California Department of Corrections (CDC).
+If criteria are met, a letter recommending civil commitment may be sent to the district attorney in the county of last commitment to CDC.
 DMH will send such letters to multiple county district attorneys if an evaluated prison inmate is serving simultaneous prison sentences from multiple counties.

-Enclosed with the DMH recommendation are all evaluations (positive and negative) completed by the initial and/or independent clinical evaluators, additional material collected by DMH, as well as all background information originally provided to DMH by CDC.
+Enclosed with the DMH recommendation are all evaluations (positive and negative) completed by the initial and/or independent clinical evaluators, earlier SVP evaluations if the person was previously evaluated by DMH, additional material collected by DMH, as well as all background information originally provided to DMH by CDC.
 If the district attorney concurs with the recommendation, a petition for civil commitment is filed in that county's Superior Court.
 In the event of multiple counties, the involved district attorneys will determine which county will be responsible for a civil commitment petition.